Moduli of formal torsors II: Introduction

 \section{Introduction}

 In the preceding paper \cite{Tonini:2017qr}, the authors constructed the moduli stack of $G$-torsors over $\Spec k((t))$, where $k$ is a field of characteristic $p>0$ and $G$ is a group of the form $H\rtimes C$ for a $p$-group $H$ and a tame cyclic group $C$, which generalizes and refines Harbater's work for $p$-groups \cite{MR579791}.
 The motivation of the authors came from the wild McKay correspondence.
 In this theory, motivic integrals of the forms $\int_{\Delta_{G}}\LL^{d-v}$ and $\int_{\Delta_{G}}\LL^{w}$ appear, where $\Delta_{G}$ is the moduli space of $G$-torsors over $\Spec k((t))$, $v,w$ are functions $\Delta_{G}\longrightarrow\frac{1}{|G|}\ZZ$ associated to a representation $G\longrightarrow\GL_{d}(k[[t]])$ and $d$ is its rank.
 The first aim of the present paper is to construct a version of the moduli space $\Delta_{G}$ for an arbitrary finite group by using the mentioned result from the previous paper and prove that motivic integrals as above are well-defined in a version of the complete Grothendieck ring of varieties.
+After the first draft of this paper had been written, the main assertion of the wild McKay correspondence, the equality of $\int_{\Delta_{G}}\LL^{d-v}$ and the stringy motive of the quotient $k[[t]]$-scheme $\AA_{k[[t]]}^{d}/G$ associated to the representation, was proved by the second author in \cite{yasuda2019motivic}, building on the well-definedness of the integral obtained in this paper.

 We do not construct the moduli stack, since it appears difficult.
 Instead we construct what we call the P-moduli space.
 This is a version of the moduli space, which is even coarser than the coarse moduli space.
 Actually this is the coarsest one for which motivic integrals as above still make sense.
 We construct the category of P-schemes by modifying morphisms of the category of schemes.
 The P-moduli space is the P-scheme approximating the relevant moduli functor the most.
 We call it the strong P-moduli space if it satisfies an additional condition.
 A precise statement of our first main result is as follows: \begin{thm}[Theorem \ref{thm:strong P moduli of DeltaG}] Let $G$ be a finite group and let $k$ be a field.
 Consider the functor from the category of affine $k$-schemes to the category of sets which sends $\Spec R$ to the set of isomorphism classes of $G$-torsors over $\Spec R((t))$.
 This functor has a strong P-moduli space, which is the disjoint union of countably many affine schemes of finite type over $k$. \end{thm}